Ocular Hypertelorism

 The treatment approach for ocular hypertelorism depends on the underlying cause and severity of the condition.
 Here are 30 possible treatments:

-1. Observation and monitoring for mild cases
+1. Observation and for cases

 2. Corrective eyeglasses or contact lenses to address vision problems